elastic/connectors/docs/CONTRIBUTING.md

 Our goal is to maintain 90% test coverage for each connector.

+You can run the tests locally with `make test`.

 Be sure to read about our [unit tests](./DEVELOPING.md#unit-tests) and [integration tests](./DEVELOPING.md#integration-tests).

 ### Backport labels